MinnPost/arcads-dfp-acm-provider/README.md

-# minnpost-acm-dfp-async
+# ArcAds ACM Provider

-MinnPost setup for Ad Code Manager with DFP Async
+This plugin extends the [Ad Code Manager plugin](https://github.com/Automattic/Ad-Code-Manager) to provide functionality for the ArcAds wrapper, which is itself a wrapper on DFP.